Comparing Volcon (EMPD) & Its Peers

 Volcon (NASDAQ:EMPD – Get Free Report) is one of 26 public companies in the “AUTO – DOMESTIC” industry, but how does it weigh in compared to its competitors?
-We will compare Volcon to similar businesses based on the strength of its valuation, institutional ownership, profitability, dividends, risk, analyst recommendations and earnings.
+We will compare Volcon to similar businesses based on the strength of its dividends, risk, valuation, profitability, earnings, institutional ownership and analyst recommendations.

 Profitability